 Children 12 and under Free

-Download the free Guggenheim app to explore our landmark Frank Lloyd Wright building.
+Download our app for a multimedia guide to the landmark Frank Lloyd Wright building.

 View an interactive time line documenting the design and construction of the Guggenheim Museum.

 With the opening of the exhibition Frank Lloyd Wright: From Within Outward on May 15, 2009, the Guggenheim inaugurated a yearlong celebration of art, architecture, and innovation to mark the 50th Anniversary of its landmark building designed by Frank Lloyd Wright.

 Along with this opening show, groundbreaking exhibitions were planned throughout the year, including The Sweeney Decade: Acquisitions at the 1959 Inaugural (June 5–September 2, 2009), which drew on work acquired by James Johnson Sweeney during his tenure as director from 1952 to 1960; and Kandinsky (September 18, 2009–January 13, 2010), a full-scale retrospective of Vasily Kandinsky, an artist who has been collected in depth for the museum's permanent collection since its founding.